MicrosoftDocs/powerapps-docs/powerapps-docs/user/well-written-input-text-copilot.md

 ---
-title: Enter well-written, input text in Power Apps using Copilot
+title: Enter well-written, input text in Power Apps using Copilot (preveiw)
 description: Learn how users can use Copilot to quickly generate well-written text that can be used as input text in text boxes in apps made with Power Apps. ms.date: 12/01/2023 ms.custom: